Frequently Asked Questions

 Yes.

 Doctors in training helped design the Medical Training Survey from the beginning.
-There are four doctors in training on the Consultative Forum, and two on the Steering Committee.
+There are doctor in training representatives that sit on the Consultative Forum and Steering Committee.

 Other doctors in training have helped by testing the survey questions.
 We wanted to make sure the questions were easy to understand, written clearly and that survey answers would properly capture the experience of medical training in Australia.
 Doctors in training were great at telling us what we had missed, what worked well and what we needed to improve.